CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 ComfyUI saves widget values into workflow JSON.
 If a session node exposes an API key or username as a visible widget, those values can be serialized into the workflow file.

-For public workflows, use the secure environment-variable session node:
+For public workflows, use the secure environment-variable session node when available:

 ```text
 00 Secure Env API Session